asciimoth/3a/README.md

 Run `3a <file.3a>` where <file.3a> is is an animation file, to play it.
 Run `3a -c` to show demo colortable with all combinations of text and background colors.
 Run `3a --help` to see other options.

+## Other implementations
+- [rs3a](https://github.com/DomesticMoth/rs3a) - Rust library for work with 3a format